lrcfmd/kagome_database/ML_example/README.md

 2. main.py
    - Run to complete all parts of workflow: testing classifiers, similarity ranking, classification of query phase fields and calculation of pareto fronts
-   - Vectors should be downloaded first from the link above [vectors](#Downloading vectors)
+   - Vectors should be downloaded first from the link above [Downloading vectors(#Downloading-vectors)

 3. similarity_ranking.plot_graphs.py
    - Creates graphs that weren't needed for analysis including histograms of reconstruction error distribution, and single/average MFD plots